 Gear: Nikon D800, 50 mm, speedlight SB-910, Westcott Strip Box (10×24″).

-Usually, there’s not much post-processing to do.
-Sparkler’s fire looks great, so it’s just a matter of choosing the best shot.
+You don’t need much post-processing to do for your sparkler photos.
+It’s just a matter of choosing the best shot.

-I generally just decrease the saturation of the orange colours during the conversion from RAW, so the fire looks whiter (and hotter!).
+I generally just decrease the saturation of the orange colours during the conversion from RAW.
+That way, the flames look whiter and hotter.

 Another way you can approach post-processing is to merge a couple of shots into one picture.
 Using a tripod during shooting should make this very simple.
 Use Layer Mask and a soft brush to conceal the parts you don’t want visible.